Mr-Milk/SpatialTis/docs/source/about/implementation.rst

 the communities within a ROI.

-Marker influences on neighbor Cells/Markers
+Marker influences on neighbor cells/markers
 -------------------------------------------

 The word *marker* can refer to gene/transcript/protein/metabolite... depends on your own data.

-Random forest regressor estimator is constructed to find which
+Random forest regressor estimator is constructed to find the cells/markers that explain more of the interest markers using gini score.